-We are a youth project working with teenagers to explore issues of legal identity and the democratic legitimacy of the legal system within the UK.
-The project seeks to empower young people, who may feel distanced from the world of courts and lawyers by demystifying the legal system and helping young people have a voice in legal policy.
+We are a youth project working with sixth formers to explore issues of legal identity, access to justice and the democratic legitimacy of the legal system within the UK.
+Our project seeks to empower young people, who may feel distanced from the world of courts and lawyers by demystifying the legal system and helping young people have a voice in legal policy.

-These courts are theirs, to protect their rights.
+These courts are theirs, they should protect their rights.
 A representative, committed group of students can demonstrate to the London legal world why that is, and must remain, true.

 Please explore this website and contact us if you would like further information.